-Economic analysis by Culture Counts assessed that for every $1 invested by the WA state government into FRINGE WORLD, $23 was stimulated and spent in the local economy with 257 FTE jobs being created through this activity.
+An economic analysis by Culture Counts assessed that the Festival’s total visitor expenditure was $1.8 million.
+Considering 2021 being a predominantly local Festival due to border restrictions, this is an impressive result for the WA dominant artist line-up making up 85% of the 455 events on offer.
+The report also states that for every $1 invested by the WA state government into FRINGE WORLD, $23 was stimulated and spent in the local economy with 248 FTE jobs being created through this activity.

-- The Festival has untapped audience growth potential with 48% of accounts on the FRINGE WORLD website coming from new customers, 96% of audiences planning to attend FRINGE WORLD again in 2022 and there were 801,000 users to the Festival website and app.
+- The Festival has untapped audience growth potential with 41% of accounts on the FRINGE WORLD website coming from new customers, 98% of audiences planning to attend FRINGE WORLD again in 2023.

-- 80% of businesses think that FRINGE WOLRD brings new people into Northbridge which has long-term benefits for their business, 74% of audiences ate at a restaurant before/after attending an event and 66% had a drink at a bar/nightclub/café.
+- 100% of businesses think that having FRINGE WOLRD in the City of Perth is good for the City, 75% of audiences ate at a restaurant before/after attending an event and 70% had a drink at a bar/nightclub/café.

 Read the full Impact Report below.